SimchaTeich/Cloud_computing_course/FinalProject/README.md

 **Part B - Special Features**
 * Subscribers:
     * Subscribe to another users
-    * Distributing a message to my subscribers
+    * Message to my subscribers
 * Tagging posts:
     * Uploading a post to a public wall
     * Viewing all posts on the public wall